theoperatore/andrew-bot-discord/docs/logs.md

 Now that I got the environment all set up, and everything is mostly automatic...I can actually start deving the server!

 Progress!

+### Tuesday March 24, 2020

+Now I have watchtower reading from an env file as well, it should send me emails when it updates, hopefully.

+Now that a majority of the infrastructure is in place, I can finally start working on the discord server itself! yay!